aid666/EngineAgentCommon/README.md

-# DataMiningCloud Engine
+# DataMiningCloud Engine Hub
-DMC Engine is a distribution process flow system which deploy and run DataMiningCloud services.
+DMC Engine Service is a distribution process flow system which deploy and run DataMiningCloud services.

 ## Concepts